• Skip to primary navigation

 You sure can!!
 They will have a slight pepper taste, so taste the soup before adding more pepper.
 Enjoy!

 Thank you for the feedback Madelyne!
-Parsnips seem to be a perfect substitution!
+Parsnips seem to be a great substitution!

 Potato and corn chowder is one of my favorite winter soups.
 This looks so delicious!